Amy Hinton, D.V.M

 Certified Veterinary Technician

-I am a Certified Veterinary Technician and have been with Mountain View since May of 2017.
+I am a certified veterinary technician and have been with MVVS since May of 2017.

 Growing up on a dairy farm in Chambersburg, I’ve always had a passion for helping animals.
-In 2017, I decided to give veterinary medicine a try during my senior year of high school with an internship at Mt.View and the rest is history.
-I pursued my new veterinary passion at Wilson College graduating with a bachelor of science in Veterinary Medical Technology in May 2021.
+I decided to give veterinary medicine a try during my senior year of high school with an internship at MVVS and the rest is history.
+I continued my education at Wilson College graduating with a bachelor of science in veterinary medical technology in May of 2021.
+I knew I was in the right profession when going to work didn’t feel like a job.
+I love nurturing sick patients back to health.

-I am a veterinary assistant and I have been working here since August of 2017.
+I am a certified veterinary technician and I have been working here since August of 2017.

 I reside in Shippensburg with my husband and son.
 I am a 2021 graduate of Penn Foster’s Veterinary Technician program and have an associate’s degree in science.